the-write-one/Git_Tutorial/README.md

 > Enter **Username**, **Email** and **Password**, and select **Create Account**.
 Follow the directions to verify your email address.<br>
 > <img src="clone/02_Join.png" width="400">

-## Find and Fork the Test Repository
+## Finding and Forking the Test Repository

 Once logged in, you should see the GitHub web page with your account icon on the right.